opensearch-project/project-website/_posts/2024-06-20-vector-radial-search.md

 |---	|---	|---	|---	|---	|
 |cohere-wikipedia-22-12-en-embeddings	|768	|1M	|10k	|Inner product	|

-The dataset was updated to include the top-k threshold values and true neighbors for the radial threshold.
-In our benchmarks, top-k refers to the number of nearest neighbors considered when setting the minimum score and maximum distance thresholds for radial search.
-For instance, a top-k 100 setting means that we used the 100th closest document to a query point to determine these thresholds.
+The dataset was updated to include the top K threshold values and true neighbors for the radial threshold.
+In our benchmarks, top K refers to the number of nearest neighbors considered when setting the minimum score and maximum distance thresholds for radial search.
+For instance, a top K 100 setting means that we used the 100th closest document to a query point to determine these thresholds.
 The following table summarizes the threshold configuration.

 |Threshold name	|Min score threshold	|Median num of true neighbors	|Average num of true neighbors	|Num of query targets with 0 neighbors	|
 |---	|---	|---	|---	|---	|